CentreSecuriteIA/textbook/docs/Chapters/01 - Capabilities/5-Forecasting.md

 === "**Neural network Anchors**"

+	!!! warning "This is extra detail provided for those interested.
+It can be safely skipped."

 	Each of the neural network anchors serves to provide a different perspective on the amount of compute that might be required to train a TAI.
 There are three Neural Network Anchors presented in the report: long (~1e37 FLOP), medium (~1e34 FLOP), and short horizon (~1e32 FLOP).
 These anchors hypothesize that the ratio of parameters to compute used by a TAI should be similar to the ratio observed in today's neural networks.
 Additionally, a TAI should perform approximately as many FLOPs per subjective second as a human brain.
 A “subjective second” is the time it takes a model to process as much data as a human can in one second ([source](https://epochai.org/blog/grokking-bioanchors)).
 As an example a typical human reads about 3-4 words per second for non-technical material, so “one subjective second” for a language model would correspond to however much time that the model takes to process about ~3-4 words of data. ([source](https://www.alignmentforum.org/posts/KrJfoZzpSDpnrv9va/draft-report-on-ai-timelines)) Cotra determines the training data requirements based on a mix of machine learning theory and empirical considerations.
 She puts 15% weight on short horizons, 30% on medium horizons, and 20% on long horizons, for a total of 65% on the three anchors. ([source](https://epochai.org/blog/grokking-bioanchors))

 	![Enter image alt description](Images/Day_Image_23.png)